-Of the respondents who admitted reporting inaccurately 76.8% said the form would not accept the correct cause (for instance, it would not let a clinician enter septic shock as a cause of death unless also able to indentify the cause of the septic shock, much like not being able to report that someone was murdered unless able to identify the murderer).
+Of the respondents who admitted reporting inaccurately 76.8% of the time said the form would not accept the correct cause (for instance, it would not let a clinician enter septic shock as a cause of death unless also able to indentify the cause of the septic shock, much like not being able to report that someone was murdered unless also able to identify the murderer).

 To improve that situation, one of the CDC’s suggestions was expanding the acceptable causes of death to include all inpatient diagnoses codes.
 As much as we would like to see that, that won’t solve the problems caused by computer forms forbidding them to enter the correct cause without also entering information they cannot know, a sly way for an industry to massage data in its own favor.